kondakov28/movie_bot/README.md

 # movie_bot
-There is a repository for Telegram bot which will recommend the best movies to watch.
+There is a repository for Telegram bot which will recommend the best movies to watch using the TMDB API.